gabriellybc/student-dropout-prediction/README.md

 # Student Dropout Prediction Pipeline

 This repository contains a machine learning pipeline for predicting student dropouts.
-The main notebook, `dropout_pipeline.ipynb`, guides you through the entire process—from data preprocessing to model evaluation and prediction.
+The main notebook, `dropout_pipeline.ipynb`, guides you through the entire process — from data preprocessing to model evaluation and prediction.

 ## Repository Structure